marijnh/Eloquent-JavaScript/20_node.md

 Writable streams are a widely used concept in Node.
 Such objects have a `write` method, which can be passed a string or a `Buffer` object, to write something to the stream.
-Their `end` method also optionally takes a value two write to the stream, and will close the steam after writing—or right away if none is given.
+Their `end` method also optionally takes a value to write to the stream, and will close the steam after writing—or right away if none is given.
 Both of these methods can also be given a callback as an additional argument, which they will call when the writing to or closing of the stream has finished.